MatteoGabriele/agentscan-logs/README.md

 # agentscan-logs

-This is where the magic happens: maybe.

-This is where [AgentScan](https://github.com/MatteoGabriele/agentscan)'s data collection lives.
+This is where the magic happens, maybe, and where [AgentScan](https://github.com/MatteoGabriele/agentscan)'s data collection actually lives.

 ![img](https://i.giphy.com/oWQzTz2A4fp1m.webp)